RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - She and her parents were to be deported under s 198 of the Migration Act 1958 (Cth) as unlawful non- citizens
       - A majority of 5:2 found that Singh could be classified as an alien under the aliens power, so her proposed deportation would be valid
       - The rule from Cole regarding the proper interpretational use of the Debates
-        - Cole v Whitfield, to “identifying the contemporary meaning of language used”, that is, its meaning at the time of the Convention Debates, directs attention to the historical context in which language, the subject of a problem of interpretation, was
+        - Cole v Whitfield, to "identifying the contemporary meaning of language used", that is, its meaning at the time of the Convention Debates, directs attention to the historical context in which language, the subject of a problem of interpretation, was
         - The Court clarified that the intention behind a piece of legislation, as might be expressed in parliamentary debates or second reading speeches, is not determinative of its constitutional validity.
 Instead, what matters is the actual effect of the law in question.
   - Comparative arguments
     - In the absence of Australian precedents, and even in their presence, judges sometimes look to comparable overseas precedents for guidance
       - In the Territorial Senators case, both the majority and minority relied to some extent on comparisons with the jurisdiction of the United States.
   - Policy arguments
-    - Traditional interpretative techniques are designed to ensure that judges resort to “legal” rather than political reasoning in making their decisions.
+    - Traditional interpretative techniques are designed to ensure that judges resort to "legal" rather than political reasoning in making their decisions.
   - Stare decisis
     - the principle of stare decisis is regarded as having less influence in constitutional cases, compared to non-constitutional cases, due to the fact that Parliament cannot easily rectify a judicial error.
     - Queensland v Commonwealth (Second Territorial Senators case) (1977) 139 CLR 585 provides a good example of the application of stare decisis, as well as examples of its non-observance.